yardasol/2024-yardas-scipy/initial_submission.md

-# Software sustainability for codes with budding communities: lessons from working on SaltProc
+# Building sustainabiltity and community in a small project: lessons from working on SaltProc

 ## Abstract
 SaltProc is an open source tool for simulating batch-wise reprocessing of fuel